Mouthwatering Oat Flour Chocolate Chip Cookies

 - Creamy Almond Butter

 - Light Brown or Coconut Sugar: They both taste similar.
-Light brown sugar just adds a little more moisture..
+Light brown sugar just adds a little more moisture.
+I preferred to use coconut sugar since it’s lower glycemic..

-Here are a few more easy chocolate chip cookie recipes for you to check out:
+Here are a couple more easy chocolate chip cookie recipes for you to check out:

 I hope you enjoy this oat flour chocolate chip cookies recipe.
 Do leave a rating and comment below so I can know how you liked it.
 Thank you so much, and be blessed!